Saiashu12/TechConnect/README.md

 ## Backend

-This is the backend part of the TEAM_INFO project.
+This is the backend part of the Tech-Connect project.
 ### Description

 The backend serves as the API server for handling data requests and interactions with the database.